10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 12+

-Our more recent entry only came out in 2022 and is yet to make a greater impact on the board game scene.
-Potentially, it can move higher up on the list in the future (or down).
+Our more recent entry only came out in 2022 and can potentially move higher up on the list in the future (or down).
+2024 update: P6 looks like a good fit, after all.

 Inspired by the War of the Ring (scroll further down), it too revolves around the conflict between Sauron and the Free people, with obvious goals.
 The destruction of the Ring, or by winning militarily as Sauron.